lonyelon/NeuralC/README.md

 neuralc [COMMANDS] [OPTIONS]

 COMMANDS:
+   SHORT FORM  LONG FORM   DESCRIPTION
-    -N    --new: creates a new neural network.
+   -N          --new       creates a new neural network.
-    -T    --train: Uses gradient descent to train a network.
+   -T          --train     Uses gradient descent to train a network.
-    -I    --input: gets a vector from the user as input and prints the output.
+   -I          --input     gets a vector from the user as input and prints the output.

 OPTIONS:
     -n    --name: The name of the network (can be a path).